-Where a Euronext Dublin issuer undertakes transactions of a certain size, a notification to the market is required.
+Where an MSM issuer undertakes transactions of a certain size, a notification to the market is required.
 If a proposed transaction would constitute a 'Class 1 Transaction' because it represents 25% of an issuer's value under a gross assets, profits, market value or gross capital test, it will require shareholder consent.
-Similarly, non-ordinary course-related party transactions require prior shareholder approval.
+Similarly, related party transactions require prior shareholder approval.

-The Listing Rules impose obligations on Euronext Dublin listed companies to ensure timely disclosure to the market and equality of treatment of shareholders.
+The Listing Rules impose obligations on MSM listed companies to ensure timely disclosure to the market and equality of treatment of shareholders.
 Sanctions for breach include the public censure of the issuer, the public or private censure of directors, and the suspension or ultimate cancellation of the issuer's listing.